-In winter, this hell on Earth miraculously morphs into a desert paradise.
+In winter, this place miraculously morphs into a desert paradise.
 And when you visit the Oasis at Death Valley — with its AAA Four Diamond Inn at Death Valley and family-friendly Ranch at Death Valley — you’ll discover a place transformed.

-So Death Valley comes by its sizzling reputation honestly.
+Death Valley comes by its sizzling reputation honestly.
 But that’s only during summer.
 In winter, Death Valley miraculously morphs into a desert paradise.
-And when you visit the Oasis at Death Valley — with its AAA Four Diamond Inn at Death Valley and family-friendly Ranch at Death Valley — you’ll discover a place transformed.
+And when you visit The Oasis at Death Valley — with its AAA Four Diamond The Inn at Death Valley and family-friendly The Ranch at Death Valley — you’ll discover a place transformed.